s0l0ist/node-seal/README.md

   })

   // Encrypt the data
-  // We auto detect the 'type', but if the hint is specified
+  // We auto detect the 'type' for JS Arrays, but if the hint is specified
   // it will speed up encryption slightly.
   // TypedArrays will set the type automatically. const cipherText = Crypt.encrypt({value, type: 'int32'})

+  // You can save the cipherText for later as a base64 string const savedCipher = cipherText.save()

+  // And reload it later using the helper const oldCipher = Crypt.reviveCipher({encoded: savedCipher})

   // Send the encrypted data to a 3rd party for
   // homomorphic operations.
 But we need more
   // metadata of the cipherText to help